George Olden (1920-1975)

 Fair use image

 As his reputation grew in the publishing business, Olden removed the last letter from his first name in order to get himself noticed by magazine editors.
 After World War II ended in 1945, Olden’s supervisor recommended him to the vice president of the CBS TV division and the agency’s communications director, Colonel Lawrence W. Lowman.
-Soon afterwards Olden at 24 became the head art director for CBS’s new television division.
-As such he was one of the first African Americans to work in the newly evolving television industry.
+Soon afterward, Olden, at 24, became the head art director for CBS’s new television division.
+As such, he was one of the first African Americans to work in the newly evolving television industry.
 Soon after joining CBS, Olden was also invited to attend the San Francisco conference that eventually led to the formation of the United Nations.
 He was named the official graphic designer for what would be the U.N.
 International Secretariat.
 Olden was selected for the post by Edward R. Stettinius, the U.S. Secretary of State at that time.

 Olden remained with CBS until 1960.
-In that year he joined the art department of Batten & Batten & Durstine & Osborn (BBDO), one of the nation’s largest advertising agencies.
+In that year, he joined the art department of Batten & Batten & Durstine & Osborn (BBDO), one of the nation’s largest advertising agencies.
 In 1963, Olden left BBDO to join the advertising agency McCann-Erickson.
 That same year, Olden became the first African American to design a commemorative postage stamp for the U.S. Post Office.
 His stamp was a tribute to the Emancipation Proclamation at its 100th anniversary.